PARADOXICAL

 The incendiary images coming out of Nepal are especially chilling, which are said to have been provoked by a government ban on social media use.
 A finance minister was ganged up on, then hit with a thick club or something, then pushed down into a riverbank like some slaughtered pig that didn't pass the standards.
 It's an image that is sure to make all people in high positions quake in their boots.
 (It brings to mind the swift, no-fuss execution of Romania's despots, the Ceaușescu couple at the height of the post-communist revolt in that former 'satellite state' under the former and unlamented USSR.)

 On another day, I woke up to a picture of the Nepalese parliament building in flames, then a Hilton Hotel too, then another.
 It makes you wonder whether the protesters made the right decision of burning down government property, which is technically their own property built using their taxes.
-I understand all that anger, but I as a government employee couldn't help but see it as an act of vandalism and, worse, as some kind of burning one's own house, self-immolation, and self-sabotage.
+I understand all that anger, but as a government employee, I couldn't help but see it as an act of vandalism and, worse, as some kind of burning one's own house, self-immolation, and self-sabotage.

 Next came the image of a bloodied prime minister, I think, being escorted by soldiers away from vindictive hands, mostly young protesters.
-He was luckier, for he was afforded the luxury of official protection, though I heard that he and other officials were eventually airlifted to somewhere, like the Marcoses before, there to await certain prosecution or execution.
+He was luckier, for he was afforded the luxury of official protection, though I heard that he and other officials were eventually airlifted to somewhere, like the Marcoses before, there to await certain prosecution or, worse, execution.

 I winced at the sight of it all -- certainly not enjoyable to look at, not at all relishing on repeat mode.